benzaquenruth/data-analyst-israel-jobs-assistant/README.md

-# Data Analyst Israel Jobs Assistant
+# Data Analyst Israel Jobs RAG Assistant

 A RAG (Retrieval-Augmented Generation) assistant that helps you find data analyst jobs in Israel.
 Built as the final project for the [LLM Zoomcamp](https://github.com/DataTalksClub/llm-zoomcamp) course.